intel/iotg-dpdk-ref-app/README.md

 HARDWARE Requirement
 ====================
 Two PC/VM/boards with Network Connectivity.
 Both machines' IP should be ping able to each other.
-OS: Linux Kernel with XDP support, tested on Ubuntu 20.04 kernel 5.4 and 5.10
+OS: Linux Kernel with XDP support, tested on Ubuntu 22.04 kernel 5.19

 Kernel Parameters Requirement
 =============================
 Please ensure both parameters added into Kernel boot:
 iommu=pt intel_iommu=on

-DPDK 21.11
+DPDK 22.07
 ==========
-This branch is compatible with DPDK 21.11.
+This branch is compatible with DPDK 22.07.
 Please find other branches for different DPDK version compatible reference app.
 DPDK library installation guide: https://core.dpdk.org/doc/quick-start/